-Like most policies, cyber insurance is an absolute essential for IT security professionals to consider.
+Cyber insurance should be an absolute essential for IT security professionals to consider.

-Cyber insurance is a much-needed additional level of protection to complement your existing security practices.
-It is a relatively new concept, with people sitting up and paying attention to it for nearly a decade.
-However, it is not yet uniform – a study found that only about one third of US companies currently have cyber insurance.
+Cyber insurance is a much-needed additional level of protection to complement existing security practices.
+It is a relatively new concept, with it gaining attention for around a decade.
+However, it is not yet uniform.
+A study found that only about one third of US companies currently have cyber insurance.

 However, a cyber insurance policy may not cover all eventualities.
 There are some loopholes you will need to consider before signing up for a particular policy.
 It may be that your company does not require some potential added extras.
-Or, something which could easily overlooked could be an essential requirement for your individual business practices.
-Here’s our guide to what to think about when taking our cyber insurance.
+Or, an essential requirement could could easily be overlooked.
+Here’s our guide on what to consider when taking out cyber insurance.

 A policy may not cover third-party service providers

-Most companies will use third-parties to look after aspects of their business practice, particularly when it comes to technology, hardware and cybersecurity.
-It is important to ensure that you are covered when it comes to how third parties use, access and manage your data.
-Even if a data breach is the result of a contractor, you could still be liable.
-This is particularly the case under GDPR.
+Most companies will use third-parties to look after aspects of their business practice.
+This is particularly the case when it comes to technology, hardware and cyber security.
+It is important to ensure you are covered when it comes to how third parties use, access and manage data.
+Even if a data breach is the result of a contractor, you could still be liable under GDPR.

 A policy may rely on existing cyber security measures

-When taking out a cyber insurance policy, it’s standard procedure to be asked a number of questions about your existing online security safeguards and activities.
-If you say you do regular data audits and train staff on latest security developments, then make sure you do actually carry this out.
+It’s standard procedure to be asked about existing online security activity when taking out a cyber insurance policy.
+If you say you carry out regular data audits and train staff on latest security developments, then make sure you actually do so.
 Failing to do so could leave your cyber insurance invalid in the event of an attack.

 A policy may not cover all types of cyber attack

-Just like travel insurance may not cover you in the event of a natural disaster, cyber insurance may also have certain exclusions such as war, invasion or terrorism.
-If you think this is something your company may be vulnerable to, consider how to bring in protection to cover you for these areas, which could mean an increasingly specialist policy or paying a higher premium.
+Just like travel insurance may not cover you in the event of a natural disaster, cyber insurance may have certain exclusions such as war, invasion or terrorism.
+If you think this is something your company may be vulnerable to, consider protection which covers you for these areas.
+This could mean a specialist policy or paying a higher premium.

 Policies for patent, software and copyright infringement

-You may find that some exclusions in your cyber insurance policy are actually covered in other types of business insurance.
+You may find that some exclusions in your cyber insurance policy are covered in other types of business insurance.
 A loss, violation or abuse of copyright should be covered by intellectual property insurance.
-However, data attacks are not commonly covered by general liability insurance so a specialist policy may well be required too.
-Some cyber insurance policies will include an additional clause about this, so check the small print to see if they offer support for such issues.
+However, data attacks are not commonly covered by general liability insurance so a specialist policy may be required too.
+Some cyber insurance policies will include an additional clause about this.
+Check the small print to see if they offer support for such issues.

 A policy may not cover accidental data breaches

-Lots of home content insurance policies are invalid if a burglar gains entry through an open window.
-If someone within your company falls foul to phishing or does not consider online security, then your cyber insurance policy may suffer a similar fate.
-Some accidental attacks can also go unnoticed for a long period of time and some policies may only cover attacks when reported within a certain time frame.
-Keep on top of regular cyber security basics to avoid an attack slipping under your radar.
+Lots of home content insurance policies are invalid if a burglar enters through an open window.
+Your cyber insurance policy may suffer a similar fate if someone within your company falls foul to phishing or does not consider online security.
+Some accidental attacks can also go unnoticed for a long period of time.
+But, some policies may only cover attacks when reported within a certain time frame.
+Keep on top of regular cyber security basics to avoid an attack slipping under the radar.

-The best way to ensure that your cyber insurance policy covers all that you need it to is to determine what costs you need covered and for what type of incidents.
-Circulate this list amongst your teams, suppliers and partners and then contact a specialist broker to see what options are available for you.
+The best way to ensure that your cyber insurance policy covers all that you need it to is to determine what type of incidents you are at risk of.
+Circulate this list amongst your teams, suppliers and partners.
+Then, contact a specialist broker to see what options are available.